Dotunoflagos/stutern_hackathon/README.md

     I can generate unique invoice links for each transaction.
     I want to prevent duplicate payments for the same invoice.
     I should receive real-time alerts when invoices are unpaid.
-    Upon invoice payment by the customer, We both receive receipts via WhatsApp and email.
+    Upon invoice payment by the customer, We both receive receipts via email.

 For this solution, We can utilize the MERN stack (MongoDB, Express.js, React.js, Node.js) for building the application.
 Here are some free and open-source technologies that we can used: